dannkioko/FlutterCallbackDemo/README.md

 In this app, a callback has been used to send data from a child widget to a parent widget.

 ## App Description
-The app has two container which swap colors between blue and pink when one is clicked.
+The app has two containers which swap colors, between blue and pink, when one is clicked.

-When the container is clicked, a callback function is called, that assigns colors to both containers, depending on current container color
+When the container is clicked, a callback function is called, that assigns colors to both containers, depending on current container color.

+In the parent widget, where the callback is defined, it triggers a setState() method that re-renders the parent widget with the assigned colors.